 a had one reference removed but not garbage

 collected as it is still referenced by manifest

 A. The blob representing

-B will also be eligible for garbage collection.
+B is eligible for garbage collection.

 After garbage collection has been run, manifest

 A and its blobs remain.